cvedovini/wp-linkedin/readme.txt

 == Changelog ==

+= Version 1.18.1 =
+- Loading the text domain earlier in the plugin loading process so that translations for widget names are available.
+- Updating Portuguese and French translations.

 = Version 1.18 =
 - Stripped down the jQuery Tools library to the scroller only to avoid clashes with other jQuery plugins and reduce footprint.